 For purposes of the National OCS Program, the Pacific Region is comprised of four planning areas: Washington/Oregon, Northern California, Central California, and Southern California.
+Lease sales have been held in all four planning areas; the most recent of which was held in the Southern California Planning Area in 1984 (see Figure 4-7 and Figure 4-8).
+As of September 2023, there are 30 existing leases and 23 platforms, with 6 platforms in the process of being decommissioned, all of which are in the Southern California Planning Area.
+See Chapter 5 for information on the Pacific Region oil and gas resource potential.

-Lease sales have been held in all four planning areas; the most recent of which Since 1963 in the Pacific Region, there have been 476 OCS blocks leased covering more than 2.5 million acres and generating \$4.2 billion in high bids.
+Since 1963 in the Pacific Region, there have been 476 OCS blocks leased covering more than 2.5 million acres and generating \$4.2 billion in high bids.